-Daniel accepts instructions across all areas of Chambers’ practice, with a particular interest in civil law, commercial and construction law, environmental and planning law, public law, and regulatory law.
-He completed his pupillage in September 2019.
+Daniel has a broad practice across all areas of Chambers’ specialisms, with a focus on public law, planning law, environmental law, and regulatory law.

 Daniel regularly appears in the County Court and High Court and has experience of trials, applications, MOJ Stage 3 proceedings, infant settlements, and CCMCs.
 He also has considerable experience drafting and assisting in large and multi-handed claims.
 Highlights include:

 While a Judicial Assistant at the Supreme Court, Daniel assisted with several cases related to civil law.
 Those cases included: Whittington Hospital NHS Trust v XX UKSC 14 which concerned whether a claimant who was made infertile by a defendant’s negligence could claim the cost of commercial and non-commercial surrogacy agreements; and, Henderson (A Protected Party) v Dorset Healthcare University NHS Foundation Trust UKSC 43 concerning the application of the illegality defence to damages claims arising out of negligence.